blackpan2/PyGrade/README.md

 - [x] move support files
 - [x] run build (which may not exist, in which case do nothing)
 - [x] if diff: execute diff jobs
-- [ ] if unit tests: execute tests
+- [x] if unit tests: execute tests
 - [x] if bash commands: executes commands
 - [x] reset the students directory back to their information "git reset && git clean -f"

-argparse for parsing command line arguments

 ###config elements [`+` required, `-` optional]:
 - (`+`) dir